-COFA5820 Design Management: Project S1 or S2 HPW4 C30
+Design Management: Project

 This subject/module will provide students with the opportunity to undertake a research project resulting in a body of investigation that considers the application of various design management models in the development of design management theory and practice.
 Specific attention will be given to aspects of design management such as information and communication design: consideration of design management in the context of a range of commercial and institutional environments including those not traditionally viewed as design locations.